aclai4067/capstone-central/04_coding-schedule.md

 ### Instructors Available:
-Once coding starts instructors will be available to help you at these days and time:
+Once coding starts instructors will be available to help you these days/times:

 **Week 1:**
 * Monday 12/4/2017 5-9:30pm